 Research

-As a TEXAS Bridge Fellow, I analyze a wide range of data looking for signatures of turbulent kinematics in a wide range of systmes, from cold gas filaments falling into black holes to young stellar clusters and associations in the Milky Way.
+As a TEXAS Bridge Fellow, I analyze a wide range of data looking for signatures of turbulent kinematics in a plethora of systmes, from cold gas filaments falling into black holes to young stellar clusters and associations in the Milky Way.
 I'm currently working on the latter, using Gaia and APOGEE survey data of nearby star forming regions to trace how the relative contributions of turbulence, gravity, and supernova feedback change the kinematics of newly formed stars over time.
-I've enjoyed digging into the pletora of data made available by these surveys, and am excited to present this work in a couple talks I have lined up in the next few months.
+I've enjoyed digging into the data made available by these surveys, and am excited to present this work in a couple talks I have lined up in the next few months.

 My research as a undergrad centered around analyzing the stellar halos and tidal streams of galaxies in the Local Volume to understand aspects of their evolutionary history.
 My favorite part of these experiences has been age dating these diffuse stellar structures, helping to introduce the dimension of time to our understanding of galactic merger events.
 The majority of this has been centered around the M81 group, using data from the Subaru Telescope's Hyper-SuprimeCam and the Hubble Space Telescope.
 The most recent chunk of this project has been accepted for publication in the Astrophysical Journal; you can find an ADS link on my CV.